Avdieienko/Security-camera/README.md

 # Security Camera
-Simple program of detecting the movement and face on the camera, highlighting it, and capturing it (if detected)
+Simple program for detecting the movement and face on the camera, highlighting it, and capturing it (if detected)
 # Features
 Highlight the main moving object(also detecting small, but not highlighting) and face